Here’s a message for you;

-COVID-19 is an infectious disease caused by the most recently discovered coronavirus.
-The most common symptoms of coronavirus are fever, tiredness, and dry cough.
-Some patients may have nasal congestion, runny nose, sore throat, aches and pains or diarrhoea.
+COVID-19 is an infectious disease caused by the coronavirus.
+The most common symptoms of are fever, tiredness, and dry cough.
+Some may have nasal congestion, runny nose, sore throat, aches and pains or diarrhoea.
 These symptoms are usually mild and begin gradually.
 Some people don’t develop any symptoms whatsoever and don’t feel unwell.
 Most people (about 80%) recover from the disease without requiring any special treatment.
 Approximately only 1 in 6 people who get COVID-19 becomes seriously ill and have difficulty breathing.
 Especially older people, and those with underlying medical problems like high blood pressure, heart problems or diabetes, are more likely to become seriously ill.
 About 2% of people with the disease have died.
 Those who experience fever, cough and difficulty breathing should seek medical attention immediately.

 The “incubation period” is the time between catching the virus and beginning to have symptoms of the disease.
 Most estimates of the incubation period for COVID-19 range from 1-14 days, most commonly around five days.

 The Coronavirus can spread from person to person through small droplets from the nose or mouth which are spread when an infected person coughs, sneezes or exhales.
 These droplets land on objects and surfaces around the person.
 Other people then become infected by touching these objects or surfaces, then touching their eyes, nose or mouth.
 People can also get infected if they breathe in droplets from a person with COVID-19 who coughs out or exhales droplets.
 It is important to stay more than 2 meters (6 feet) away from a person who is infected.

 Can the virus that causes COVID-19 be transmitted through the air?